E-textiles: Overview

-E-textiles are mainly conductive yarn, textile and fabric while the other half of the suppliers and manufacturers use conductive polymers such as polyacetylene and poly-phenylene vinylene).
+E-textiles are often constructed using various types of conductive yarns, including metal wire filaments, metal-coated polymer yarns, spun yarns blended with conductive materials, wet-spun conductive polymers, and graphene-coated yarns.

 Most research and commercial e-textile projects are hybrids where electronic components embedded in the textile are connected to classical electronic devices or components.
 Some examples are touch buttons that are constructed completely in textile forms by using conducting textile weaves, which are then connected to devices such as music players or LEDs that are mounted on woven conducting fiber networks to form displays.

 Printed sensors for both physiological and environmental monitoring have been integrated into textiles including cotton, Gore-Tex, and neoprene.
+These sensors are capable of detecting parameters such as glucose levels and other biomarkers relevant to physical health.

 Sensors

 Smart textile fabric can be made from materials ranging from traditional cotton, polyester, and nylon, to advanced Kevlar with integrated functionalities.
 At present, however, fabrics with electrical conductivity are of interest.
 Electrically conductive fabrics have been produced by deposition of metal nanoparticles around the woven fibers and fabrics.
-The resulting metallic fabrics are conductive, hydrophilic and have high electroactive surface areas.
+The resulting metallic fabrics are conductive, hydrophilic, and have high electroactive surface areas.
 These properties render them ideal substrates for electrochemical biosensing, which has been demonstrated with the detection of DNA and proteins.

 There are two kinds of smart textile (fabric) products that have been developed and studied for health monitoring: Fabric with textile-based sensor electronics and fabric that envelopes traditional sensor electronics.
 It has shown that weaving can be used to incorporate electrically conductive yarn into a fabric to obtain a textile that can be used as a "Wearable Motherboard".
 It can connect multiple sensors on the body, such as wet gel ECG electrodes, to the signal acquisition electronics.
 Later research has shown that conductive yarns can be instrumental in the fabrication of textile-based sensors made of fabric or metallic meshes coated with silver or conductive metal cores woven into the fabric.

 There are two broad approaches to the fabrication of garments with ECG sensor electrodes in research: